mcserversoft/documentation/docs/API/intro.md

 :::info This is a first release
 The API is still in development.
-It is **not** perfect and will be imporved in the future.
+It is **not** perfect and will be improved in the future.
 :::

 ## What does it do